NixOS/rfcs/rfcs/0166-nix-formatting.md

 #### Bindings semicolon placement

-**Description**

-The semicolon is always placed on the same line as the expression it concludes.
+The semicolon in bindings must always be placed on the same line as the expression it concludes.

 **Examples**